-Credit card balance transfers allow credit card account holders to move their unpaid balance from one card to another, potentially saving money on interest.
+Credit card balance transfers allow you to move an unpaid balance from one card to another, potentially saving money on interest.

 Many credit cards offer promotional interest rates on balance transfers.
-Transferring a balance to one of these cards can help you pay down your debt without accruing additional interest-but you likely may also pay a fee for making the initial transfer.
+Transferring a balance to one of these cards can help you pay down your debt without accruing as much interest, at least during the promotional period – but you may also pay a fee for making the initial transfer.

 Each credit card with a balance transfer offer will have a balance transfer limit based on your credit line and other factors: this is the maximum amount you can move from another card to the new card.